Crossroads, Part 1

 A set of train doors opened in front of me and I hunkered on, looking for a seat.
 I couldn’t believe that all the seats were taken at that time of night.
 Maybe everyone got stuck at work late.
 What a relief, no foul smells, I thought to myself.
 I walked forward from the door and stood by the opposite door, hanging onto a pole as we pulled away.
 There weren’t many people standing.

 The train swayed back and forth.
 Various scraps of paper scattered the floor up the aisle.
 I turned to look at a guy who stood a few feet from me towards the back of the train car.
 He had a pile of newspapers on the seat beside him.
-What a jackass, hogging the seat, not offering it up.
+What a hog, taking an extra seat and not offering it up.

 The guy wore jeans, a button down shirt that hung below his gray wool sweater and trendy sneakers with diagonal lines on them.
 I kept looking at him from the corner of my eye because he was nice looking with his crew cut brown hair and bright blue eyes.
 He looked around at everyone, bright and cheery and caught me looking at him.
 He reached down and grabbed a couple pages of newspaper, standing with his legs shoulder width apart to hold his stance in the train’s rocking.